Anas-MG/Robot-IOT-Projects/WatsonChatbot_with_SpeechAPIs/README.md

 # Watson Chatbot with Speech to text and Text to speech
-> The code Originaly was cloned from  https://github.com/IBM/watson-streaming-stt
+> The code originaly was cloned from  https://github.com/IBM/watson-streaming-stt
 # Files:
   - ##### out.ogv
   ``System live recording  Video ``